RenaudAld/django-rest-api/README.md

 ## Getting started

-To run the Django server and the MySQL databases
+To run the Django server and the MySQL database:

 ```
 docker-compose build
 docker-compose up
 ```

 You can reach the API at http://localhost:8000/.